 Your third option was which God you prayed and made sacrifices to.
 It might have helped your spiritual well being but did very little towards improving your steel.

-inclusions are objects of prime importance for all ancient smiths
+slag inclusions are objects of prime importance for all ancient smiths making iron

 But let's assume that we know that it is the microstructure, including slag inclusions, that determines the properties in the end.
 Let's think about this for a minute.
 Do we (I include myself) really know how the properties of steel depend on the microstructure?

 and ductility, allright.
-But how about the following
+But how about the following properties:

 Then you repeat most of the list but for some temperature other than room temperature.
 Is fatigue more pronounced at high temperatures?